 $ cx gateways add --name aws_bastion --address 18.104.22.168 --username ec2-user --private-ip 22.214.171.124

-In order to use this gateway for a stack deployment, you need to first specify it in the manifest:
+In order to use this gateway for application deployment, you need to first specify it in the manifest:

 production: gateway: name: aws_bastion username: ec2-user